 What About Your Sales Budget?

-Similarly, you don’t want to decrease your sales budget during a recession because your sales team helps you turn those leads (generated by your marketing campaigns) into paying customers.
-You still need to have a system in place to convert these leads so you can get the highest ROI possible.
+Similarly, you don’t want to decrease your sales budget during a recession.
+This is because your sales team helps you turn those leads (generated by your marketing campaigns) into paying customers.
+You still need to have a system in place to convert these leads.
+So, you can get the highest ROI possible.

 Consider auditing your sales processes to find potential bottlenecks.
 What tools could increase your team’s efficiency?
 Could any of the steps be automated?
 What about a step-by-step process for reps to follow?